Written by Mike Russo, CSP | May 3, 2024

 How Immediate Access to Physician-Led Care Transforms Workers’ Recovery

-With modern technology and a focus on treating the whole worker, not just the injury, we can keep injured workers engaged in the recovery process.
+With modern technology and a focus on treating the whole worker, not just the injury, we can keep injured workers engaged in the recovery process without the risk of getting re-injured after returning to work.
 The use of telemedicine and 24/7 access to a support program such as JobSiteCare can help companies reduce the risk of extended claim duration and costs.
 JobSiteCare reduces delays and increases communication.
 The results are lower claims costs, short claims, and fewer OSHA recordable incidents and DART days.

 You can make a difference in the outcome of Workers’ Compensation claims by providing a program that gives your injured workers the opportunity to seek care and treatment as quickly and effortlessly as possible.
 An effective workplace injury management program should not end with only providing first aid at the job site.
 It should include modern resources such as telemedicine, which can expand the medical capabilities available to workers without the hassle of traveling off-site and waiting for care at urgent care centers and emergency rooms.